This study guide reveals the name of Yahweh in the New Testament. It also includes key highlights regarding “the Lord” from previous posts.

 There are ninety-eight Bible passages throughout the Old and New Testaments—such as Joel 2:32, Acts 2:21, and Romans 10:13—where it is evident that “the name of the Lord” was inserted to replace “the name of Yahweh.”

-In the four Gospels, “the name of the Lord” exclusively refers to the one who comes in “the name of Yahweh.”
+In the four Gospels, “the name of the Lord” exclusively refers to the Messiah who comes in “the name of Yahweh.”

 - As He descended from the Mount of Olives, a large crowd of His followers began to rejoice and praise God with loud voices for all the mighty works they had seen, saying, “Blessed is the King of Israel who comes in the name of Yahweh; peace in heaven, and glory in the highest” (Luke 19:37-38).